modlee-ai/modlee/README.md

 train_dataloader = DataLoader(dataset_train, batch_size=BATCH_SIZE, shuffle=True, num_workers=NUM_WORKERS)
 ```
 Either wait it out or try setting `NUM_WORKERS=1`.

-## TODO
-- [ ] Access prior models - (re)load given an experiment / run ID,
-  - [ ] Maybe we could use a compilation check (e.g. try to call ModleeModel()) to make sure that the model builds.
-If it fails, show an error or warning to the user to indicate that this model is not properly documented.
-    - [ ] Any way to check what variables are defined?

 ## Brainstorming TODO
 - [ ] make notebooks toggle-able for local files and package (toggle where we import mlflow from)